 Steps for Federal Applicants

-- STEP 3 - Complete Your FAFSA
+- STEP 2 - Complete Your FAFSA

-- STEP 4 - Review Your Student Aid Report (SAR)
+- STEP 3 - Review Your Student Aid Report (SAR)

-- STEP 5 - Complete Your File if Additional Documentation is Required
+- STEP 4 - Complete Your File if Additional Documentation is Required

-- STEP 6 - Check Your Status
+- STEP 5 - Check Your Status

-- STEP 7 - Accept Your Awards
+- STEP 6 - Accept Your Aid Offers

 University of Houston strives to make the Financial Aid process as straightforward as possible, but some students have unique situations that they need help with.
 Browse this list of links to learn more about the financial aid application process.
-If you still have questions, contact the Financial Aid Office.